Sepsis is the life-threatening organ dysfunction caused by an abnormal and uncontrolled host response to an infection.

 - Clinical features of organ dysfunction

-For a patient with a known or suspected infection, a ≥2 SOFA score indicates sepsis.
+For a patient with a known or suspected infection, a SOFA score greater than or equal to two indicates sepsis.
 The SOFA score can also be used to quantify a patient’s clinical course during treatment for sepsis.

-Note: The previous sepsis criteria was found to be present in many hospital patients who never actually developed infection or incurred any adverse outcomes.
-Moreover, 1 in 8 patients admitted to ICU with infection and organ failure did not meet the criteria for sepsis.
+Note: The previous sepsis criteria was found to be present in many hospital patients who never actually developed infection or incurred any adverse outcomes, alongside1 in 8 patients admitted to ICU with infection and organ failure not meeting the criteria for sepsis

 The qSOFA score is a shortened version of the full SOFA criteria.

 It was developed to allow for the rapid assessment of potential sepsis, based purely on clinical signs.
-It permits the diagnosis of sepsis to be made prior to any investigations, and can be completed by any healthcare professional.
+It permits the diagnosis of potential sepsis to be made prior to any investigations and can be completed by any healthcare professional.

 Any patient with a known or suspected infection and a qSOFA score ≥2 should be investigated and managed for sepsis as necessary.
 The qSOFA criteria are: